SimarjotGill-13/LINUX_LAB/EXP4/EXPERIMENT4.md

 Task 4: Checked voting eligibility using conditional logic.Conclusion

 This experiment provided practical knowledge of writing and executing Bash shell scripts.
 It covered the basics of displaying messages, accepting user input, performing calculations, and implementing decision-making using conditions.
    These skills form the foundation for advanced shell scripting.

-##Conclusion
+---
+### **Conclusion**

 This experiment provided practical knowledge of writing and executing Bash shell scripts.
 It covered the basics of displaying messages, accepting user input, performing calculations, and implementing decision-making using conditions.
  These skills form the foundation for advanced shell scripting.